 A therapy dog is a pet that accompanies their owner into specific settings for the benefit of the residents or clients in the setting and/or as part of a therapeutic intervention.
 Studies have shown that interacting with therapy dogs as part of an animal-assisted intervention approach yields both physical and psychological benefits to humans and the dog.
-Our therapy dog pilot program will provide formal therapy dog certification and ongoing support for eligible teams near our Northwest and Southwest Regional Training Centers with the goal of expanding the program more broadly in the future.
+Our therapy dog pilot program will provide formal therapy dog certification and ongoing support for eligible teams in specific regions with the goal of expanding the program more broadly in the future.

 The Canine Companions Therapy Dog Certification Program is an American Kennel Club (AKC) recognized program.
 Teams that are certified through this program are eligible to receive AKC Therapy Dog titles.

 To be eligible for certification as a therapy dog handler, applicants must:

 - Live within the designated pilot program areas

 - Have an eligible Canine Companions dog whose temperament is appropriate for therapy dog work and are: